About Us

 My daughter, holding a basket of wild foraged fruits and nuts that we collected on a warm October day here in Vermont.

-My husband and I know what it’s like to work office jobs, but these days, we’ve left that behind.
-Now rather than spending our time making a living, we spend our days building a life.
+My husband and I know what it’s like to work office jobs, but these days, we’ve left that behind for a simpler, more fulfilling life on the land.

 My little ones spend their days snuggling baby geese, frolicking in the pond, catching salamanders, bottle feeding kittens, and building tent platforms in the woods.